jasebanico/GovHack2022-GeoMatch/README.md

 ### How GeoMatch Addresses the Challenge

 GeoMatch is designed to address the challenge of connecting datasets with addresses in open data.
-It can use services like Google's Geocoding API, to help with those pesky corner-of addresses, and will involve various methods: automated, hybrid (human verified), and user contributed.
+It can use Geocoded National Address File or services like Google's Geocoding API, to help with those pesky corner-of addresses, and will involve various methods: automated, hybrid (human verified), and user contributed.